holocronweaver/globe/README.md

 globe
 =====

+Walk, jump, and shoot colorful balls on a rotating globe.

+Uses standard FPS controls.
+Press Tab to fly.

-FPS controls on a spherical globe using Python and Pyglet.
+Created using Python and Pyglet.

-Satellite images are from NASA and therefore are in the public domain.

 Foundation for the code is loosely based on [fogleman/Minecraft](https://github.com/fogleman/Minecraft).

+Satellite images are from NASA and are therefore in the public domain.